3.3.1. IRQ Status Register, VICIRQSTATUS

 Table 3.11.
 VICADRESS Register bit assignments

+| [31:0] | VectAddr | Read/write | Contains the address of the currently active ISR, with reset value 0x00000000.
 A read of this register returns the address of the ISR and sets the current interrupt as being serviced.
 A read must only be performed while there is an active interrupt.
+A write of any value to this register clears the current interrupt.
+A write must only be performed at the end of an interrupt service routine. |

 Note